helena-project/beetle/pygatt/README.md

 acts as a GATT client.

 ## Notes
 This library is a work in progress.
+Read, notify, indicate are tested and working.
+See the example application for details.